dnbasta/ynab-split-budget/README.md

 ## Usage
 ### 1. Create a transaction
 Create a transaction in your budget and add the defined color flag.
-It needs to be cleared and not yet reconciled.
+Only cleared transactions will be considered.
 By default, the transaction will be split in half, but you can specify a different split by adding `@x%` for percentage or `@x` for specific amount in the memo of the transaction.
 The amount you specify in this split will be transferred to your sharing account.
+You can also create a plain transfer to the shared account which will be completely allocated to the partner account.
 ### 2. Run the split functionality
 ```py
 from ynabsplitbudget import YnabSplitBudget